Skip to main content

 3. Only 20% of senior managers are passionate about their work

-Now this is shocking.
-Having a leader who isn't passionate about their work will have a major impact on staff morale across the company.
+Having a leader who isn't passionate about their work will have a major impact on staff morale across the company so it's important to stay connected with those who influence other members of staff.

-4. 2/3 of employees feel overwhelmed at work
+4. Two thirds of employees feel overwhelmed at work

-Being stressed at work is a very common complaint, but one that can be resolved by better management and delegation of tasks.
-Make sure you give staff time during the week to catch up and focus on professional development – they'll end up being more efficient in the long run.
+Being stressed at work is a very common complaint - and it's one you need to take seriously due to potential health implications.
+The good news is you can help by offering better management and delegation of tasks.
+In addition, if you give staff time during the week for professional development, they'll feel valued and end up being more efficient in the long run.

 5. 50% of adults work more than 40 hours a week